RSS feed subscribe

-Tina was born in Denmark in September 1975 and grew up in Denmark.
+Tina was born in Denmark and grew up in Denmark.
 At the age of 11 her family nearly moved to Australia because they believed they would have a better life there (her father had visited there for 6 weeks prior to this decision).
 They never moved, however, because her father decided that he could not leave his commitments in Denmark.
-From that age Tina daydreamed about foreign countries and the changes she wanted to make in the world – for nature, humans and animals.
+From that age Tina dreamed about foreign countries and the changes she wanted to make in the world – for nature, humans and animals.
 Her one great love in life is animals and this led her to become a vegetarian at the age of 15.
+She doesn’t conform to any religion in particular but considers herself a humanitarian and spiritual person.

-Tina’s personal interests include animals, reading, skiing, scuba diving, and traveling.
-Traveling has been her life-long passion due to her interest in foreign cultures, customs and people.
-She has traveled in more than 40 countries and has lived the past 10 years abroad.
+Tina’s personal interests include yoga, painting, reading, swimming, and travelling.
+Travelling has been her life-long passion due to her interest in foreign cultures, customs and people.
+She has travelled in more than 70 countries.
 Her dream is to change the world and make it a better place.

 Thomas